bilalazh/Youtube-GruvboxDark/Readme.md

 Two right next to the icon shows that there are two styles active for the webstite you are using right now
 ![image](https://github.com/bilalazh/Google-Chivo-Font-On-every-website-/assets/139261053/a0c78478-203e-48fe-a1e2-98ff0aa8fff0)

+> You can disable style from this menu as well if need be

 >When  you go to google Colab website you should see a 1 next to the extension icon
 ## Screenshot <a name="screenshot"></a>